Alan King (footballer)

 Alan King (born 18 January 1945) is an English footballer who played as a left half for Tranmere Rovers, Ellesmere Port, Runcorn, Bangor City and Marine.
 He made 385 appearances for Tranmere, and 341 in the Football League, scoring 38 goals.

 King is currently a matchday host for Tranmere.

+On 22nd April 2023, King was a pre match host for Tranmere Rovers vs Grimsby Town.